 Good fats, in general, are beneficial for you since our bodies need fat to absorb protein and maintain a hormonal balance.

 This reminds me of the funny story of my friend who is a bodybuilder and a very healthy man indeed.
 I never saw him sick in his entire adult life.

 Once he went for a very restrictive almost pure protein diet for a few weeks, eating cooked chicken and eggs and almost completely avoiding eating fat.

 What happened is that he deregulated his immune system and contracted cold in a perfectly good, warm weather.
 So when someone tells you that fat is bad it is partially true: excessive intake of saturated and trans fat is bad for your body.
 Moderate consumption of mono-saturated fats is good for you.

 That's one of the reasons why it is so important to maintain a healthy, balanced diet and not a restrictive one.

 Even if you eat 5000/6000 quality calories and train like a devil an increased metabolism due to training will take care will take care of it and the increased muscle volume will burn it.

 #3 Types of foods which are beneficial for your training:

-Fruits and veggies, but there's a catch: some fruits like grapes and pears have a large quantity of fructose which not very good for, a healthy and sporty, you.
-Bananas are better since it has a low fructose levels and it is a good source of fiber (starch)
+Fruits and veggies, but there's a catch: some fruits like grapes and pears have a large quantity of fructose which is not very good for, healthy and sporty, you.
+Bananas are better since it has low fructose levels and it is a good source of fiber (starch)

-#5 Schedule you means:
+#5 Schedule your meals: